 What is Indirect Procurement?

 Indirect procurement (or indirect spend) refers to the purchase of goods and services that do not become part of an organization’s final product or service.
-Generally, this means anything necessary for day-to-day operations such as office supplies, IT software and support services, travel expenses, warehousing, and utilities.
+Generally, this means anything necessary for day-to-day operations like shipping, office supplies, IT software and support services, travel expenses, warehousing, facilities maintenance, utilities, and more.

 By contrast, direct spend refers to purchasing the things that go into the products or services a company creates.
 For example, a book printing company would regard the procurement of paper stock, inks, binding thread/glue and any other raw materials that go into a book as “direct” spend.